 Below is a quick example of how the rewards program works.

 If you earn the full 5% quarterly bonus, you first earn 7,500 Ultimate Rewards points.
 When redeeming through your Chase Freedom account, they are worth $75 for cash, travel, gift cards, and Amazon.com points.
-You can also pool your rewards points with your other Chase credit cards that earn Ultimate Rewards points, as is exemplified in this Chase Sapphire Preferred review.
+You can also pool your rewards points with your other Chase credit cards that earn Ultimate Rewards points, as is exemplified in this Chase Sapphire card.

 Shop through Chase